PiSCSI/piscsi/README.md

 When you are ready to contribute code to PiSCSI, follow the <a href="https://docs.github.com/en/get-started/quickstart/contributing-to-projects">GitHub Forking and Pull Request workflow</a> to create your own fork where you can make changes, and then contribute it back to the project.
 Please remember to always make Pull Requests against the *develop* branch.

-If you want to add a new translation, or improve upon an existing one, please follow the <a href="https://github.com/PiSCSI/piscsi/tree/master/python/web#localizing-the-web-interface">instructions in the Web Interface README</a>.
+If you want to add a new translation, or improve upon an existing one, please follow the [Web Interface localization instructions](go/piscsi-web/README.md#updating-localizations).
 Once the translation is complete, please use the same workflow as above to contribute it to the project.

 # GitHub Sponsors